dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 **Now, Let's change templates**

-Open up `react-scripts/template/src` directory.
-Open `App.js` and replace it with this:
+Open up `react-scripts/template/src/App.js` and replace it with this:

 ```js